azavea/cloud-buster/README.md

                  [--max-uncovered MAX_UNCOVERED]
 ```

 Attempts to cover the queried geometry using a selection of imagery from a `query_rf` call.
 The algorithm will attempt to cover the target area multiple times (`--coverage-count`) to help ensure the final mosaic will be cloud free after masking and merging.
 Some small area of the target geometry may be left uncovered (`--max-uncovered`), which may be needed to guarantee the desired coverage.
-The number of total images selected may be bounded (`--max-selections`) if, for instance, processing time and/or computational resources are limited.
+The number of total images selected may be bounded (`--max-selections`) if, for instance, processing time and/or computational resources are limited; this option will also help limit the amount of imagery that is downloaded.

-Unless `--backstop False` is set, a fallback image will be selected to ensure that no holes will be left in the final mosaic, subject to the `--max-selections` constraint.
+Unless `--backstop False` is set, a fallback image will be selected to ensure that no holes will be left in the final mosaic.
 Any selections that serve as a backstop will have a `backstop` field in the output JSON file set to `True`.

 Results of the `query_rf` operation may be prefiltered according to a set of criteria:
 1. input imagery may be restricted to have a minimum cloud coverage percentage (`--minclouds`),